 Many who come into counseling say they have a Lord and Savior.But in practice they live as if they only have a Savior and not a Lord.
 We teach counselees how to live out what they claim: to have a Lord as their Master (Matthew 7:21) and they as His slave.
 A slave has a 100% devotion to doing His Master’s will.

 Our counseling has a methodology: there is a beginning, middle, and end.
 It is not open-ended, where we throw out Scripture to the counselee and pray that it works.
 But rather we roll up our sleeves and come alongside counselees (Galatians 6:1) to help them become doers of the word (James 1:22).
 Typically, biblical counseling lasts eight to twelve sessions.
 The first sessions are used to overcome the initial problem(s) they come into counseling with, and the latter sessions are used to teach them how to counsel themselves from the Bible through the Holy Spirit for all future problems.

-Also below is the counseling consent form and cancellation policy which you will be required to sign at your first appointment.
 Our counseling is a free ministry of our church.
 Through biblical counseling, you can come to know Christ more, trust Him more, and put your hope in Him (1 Peter 1:3-9) rather than in yourself, others or the things of this world (Romans 1:25).